 Instagram: @gunn_beretter | Twitter: @gunn_beretter

-Sônia Guajajara is an activist in Brazil and leader of Articulação dos Povos Indígenas do Brasil (APIB - Association of Indigenous Peoples of Brazil), which brings together 305 ethnicities around the agenda of Indigenous rights in the region.
+Sônia Guajajara is an activist in Brazil and the first woman to lead the Articulação dos Povos Indígenas do Brasil (APIB - Association of Indigenous Peoples of Brazil), which brings together 305 ethnicities around the agenda of Indigenous rights.
+She was also recently elected to Brazil's Congress.
 Learn about the Indigenous struggle for land recognition.

 Instagram: @guajajarasonia | Twitter: @GuajajaraSonia | Facebook: @GuajajaraSonia